RIKEN-RCCS/lens3/doc/design.md

 | mn:pool-id    | MinIO-process | |
 | mx:mux-endpoint | Mux-description | (\*\*) |

-An __ma:pool-id__ entry is a MinIO-manager under which a MinIO process runs.
-It is a record: {"mux_host", "mux_port", "manager_pid", "modification_time"}.
+An __ma:pool-id__ entry is a mutex to single out a MinIO-manager under which a MinIO process runs.
+It is a record: {"mux_host", "mux_port", "start_time"}.
+A start time is used to make the entry distinct.
 It is assigned in exclusion and protects accesses to mn:pool-id and ep:pool-id.

 An __mn:pool-id__ entry is a MinIO-process description: {"minio_ep", "minio_pid", "admin", "password", "mux_host", "mux_port",